tigmaminds/ignate-docs/README.md

-# Welcome to Ignate Data Platform
+# Welcome to Ignate Docs

 **Ignate** is a powerful, modern data platform designed to streamline your data workflows and unlock insights from your organization's data assets.